What is an irritable uterus?

 After several hours of contractions in which there was no cervical change, the contractions finally stopped somewhere during the night after a dose of narcotics.
 I ended up carrying my twins all the way to my scheduled c-section at 38 weeks.

 I felt so sure I was in preterm labor those two times, but in reality, I believe I just had an irritable uterus.
 The contractions were regular, but they never got stronger or longer like true labor contractions and they didn’t cause any cervical change.
 But they still landed me in the hospital twice.

-If you have an irritable uterus, here are a few tips to help manage.
+If you have an irritable uterus, here are a few tips to help manage it.

 Take care of yourself.
-A twin pregnancy is a whirlwind, but make sure to take care of yourself and your babies and enjoy your pregnancy!
+A twin pregnancy is a whirlwind, but make sure to take care of yourself and your babies and enjoy your pregnancy! irritable uterus

 Sarah Morel is a stay at home mom to four children six years and under, including twin toddlers.
 When not working to keep the house clean, you can find her chatting with other parents online, reading books like Harry Potter, or writing on her blog.